NoahStats/NoahStats/README.md

 # Hi!
-My name is Hangil Noah Hong and I am an undergraduate researcher in the field of quantitative psychology.
+My name is Hangil Noah Hong and I am interested in statistics.
 I would like to be addressed as Noah.

 ---

 ## Interests
-My current interests lie in the intersection of Bayesian statistics, longitudinal data analysis, and psychometrics.
+My current interests lie in the intersection of Bayesian statistics, dynamic treatment regimes and causal inference.
  I am preparing for graduate school applications (Fall 2026) in Statistics, Biostatistics, and/or Quantitative Psychology.

 The following are some of my interests:
 ・Bayesian Statistics: e.g. Bayesian hierarchical modeling and Bayesian Nonparametrics

-・Longitudinal data analysis: Analysis of longitudinal data from behavioral scinece, neuroscience, and biomedical science using mixed-effects models, state space models, FDA and other machine learning algorithms.
+・Causal Inference and Dynamic treatment regimes

-・Broad Interests: Decision Theory, Causal Inference and Spatial Statistics.
+・Broad Interests: Decision Theory and Spatial Statistics.

 ## Research Experiences
 I am currently carrying out research applying Gaussian Process regression to longitudinal data in behavioral science, under the guidance of Prof. Kazuya Fujita at the University of Tsukuba, Japan.